Topic Sentence in Essays: A Comprehensive Guide

 Step 4: Make sure it’s grammatically sound.

 Of course, you’ll also want to ensure your topic sentence is grammatically sound.
 This means checking for proper grammar, punctuation, and spelling.
 Nothing will turn off a reader more than a topic sentence riddled with errors.
+A good topic sentence is error-free.

 Can I place a topic sentence at the end or in the middle of the paragraph?